 We apologize for any inconvenience and encourage contacting us by email if telephones are not yet cooperating.

 More details and photos of the new space will be posted soon!

 With the increasing popularity of these new white kitchens, new white kitchen appliances take the look a step further.
-Resembling more an Apple iPhone than the old standard issue white appliances from my college apartment, these sleek, sexy appliances are replacing the ubiquitous stainless steel in some high-end American kitchens.
+Resembling more an Apple iPhone than the old standard issue white appliances from my college apartment, these sleek, sexy and technology-packed appliances are replacing the ubiquitous stainless steel in some high-end American kitchens.

 Happy World Interiors Day!
 Today the global organization, International Federation of Interior Architects/ Designers (IFI), commemorates the many contributions of the interiors profession with this year’s theme “50 Years of Design Around the Globe.”

 Events held around the world today will include tours, lectures, and celebrations of all the interiors profession contributes to our quality of life and the built environment.

 Happy World Interiors Day from all of us at Space as Art!

 It was a successful afternoon hunting through the local granite yards for slabs to use on a current design project.
 We have been searching for just the right stone for weeks, and here it is!
 It’s Spectacular… no really, that’s what they’ve named it.
 Can’t argue with that though- these dramatic, bookmatched slabs will look spectacular installed on our project- I can’t wait!
 Read more

 As we proudly announced this week on our Facebook page, Space as Art brought home the Platinum after an awards reception hosted by SRQ Magazine.
 The top area publication has awarded our recent Casey Key master bathroom renovation project as its Platinum award-winning bath of 2013, featured in its annual “Home of the Year” issue on newsstands now.
 Thank you, SRQ, for the honor!